neo-jayfeather/cnc-spectrophotometer-interfacing/README.md

 ## CNC Spectrophotometer Interfacing
 > [!NOTE]
-> These programs use time, serial, numpy, and tinkter to function.
+> These programs use time, serial, numpy, and tkinter to function.
 Please make sure they are installed by running `py -m pip install serial numpy tk` under your python directory.